BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

 ## Submitting a pull request

 1. Find an issue to work on, or create a new one. *Avoid duplicates, please check existing issues!*
-2. Fork the repo, or make sure you are synced with the latest changes on `dev`.
+2. Fork the repo, or make sure you are synced with the latest changes on `master`.
 3. Create a new branch with a sweet name: `git checkout -b issue_<##>_<description>`.
 4. Do code.
  - Plese follow [PEP8](https://pep8.org/)